Environmental Science for Society Certificate Program

 There is a gap between scientific information generated by researchers and the needs of society to address today’s increasingly complex environmental problems.
 And there has been frustration on both sides: researchers want to see the result of their efforts being used, and decision makers need relevant information to assist in planning and practice.

-To help close that gap, UA faculty members Dan Ferguson, Gregg Garfin, Mónica Ramirez-Andreotta and Connie Woodhouse designed the Transdisciplinary Environmental Science for Society (TESS) Program.
+To help close that gap, University of Arizona faculty members Dan Ferguson, Gregg Garfin, Mónica Ramirez-Andreotta and Connie Woodhouse designed the Transdisciplinary Environmental Science for Society (TESS) Program.

 TESS equips future generations of researchers, practitioners, political leaders, and educators to actively confront society's most complex environmental challenges.